AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-designmode.md

    This will select the paragraph system containing the current component.

-1. The **Configure** icon for the paragraph system will be shown in the parent's action bar.
+1. The **Configure** icon for the paragraph system is shown in the parent's action bar.

    ![Configure](do-not-localize/screen_shot_2018-03-22at103256.png)